ItCameFr0mMars/mass-translator/README.md

 ## Planned Features
 ~~English text shown whilst translating, so you can see how the text is changing~~ Completed, although it is slower

-Language Groups - Only use a few select languages
+~~Language Groups - Only use a few select languages~~ Added, follow the templates in __lang_groups.json__

 Colors?
-Bit annoying, idk
+Bit annoying, idk if I will add it

-Import proxies from file
+~~Import proxies from file~~ I don't think the program even supports multiple proxies